February 19, 2021 / Esther Choy

 As I discussed in my book Let the Story Do the Work, once in a blue moon, I have been lucky enough to meet someone at a networking event with whom I have a truly genuine, productive conversation, as if I’ve met a new friend.
 This happens when we exchange authentic stories and keep each other intrigued and delighted throughout the conversation.

-My chapter on networking explores how you can take control and make this happen.
+My chapter on networking explores how you can take control and make this happen, and we are always happy to provide customized storytelling coaching if you want to take your networking to the next level.

 Hint: It’s all about using the storytelling technique of planting a good hook.